Chuni Lal

-Naib Subedar Chuni Lal AC, VrC, SM was an Indian Army soldier of 8th battalion.
-The Jammu and Kashmir Light Infantry (8 JAK LI).
-He was born in Bhaderwah, and basically from Gandhari Paddar and lived in Bhara village with parents Shanker Dass and Shakuntala Devi in Doda district of Jammu.
+Naib Subedar Chuni Lal was an Indian Army soldier of the Jammu and Kashmir Light Infantry (8 JAK LI).
+Decorated with Ashoka Chakra, Vir Chakra and Sena Medal (Gallantry), he is the most highly decorated soldier of the Indian Army of all time.

+Lal was born in Bhaderwah, and lived in Bhara village with his parents, Shanker Dass and Shakuntala Devi, in Doda district of Jammu.

-Decorated with Vir Chakra and Sena Medal (Gallantry), JC-593527, Lal was killed in action on 24 June 2007 in a militant flush-out operation in Kashmir's Kupwara sector.
-These militants, all of whom were also shot dead, were trying to cross the Line of Control (LoC) and enter Indian territory.
-The success of this militant flush-out operation, which claimed his life, earned him the highest peacetime military decoration awarded for valor, courageous action or self-sacrifice away from the battlefield, the Ashok Chakra.
-He is the highest decorated soldier of Indian Army of all time, honored with Sena Medal, Vir Chakra and Ashok Chakra.
+He was killed in action on 24 June 2007 in an operation in Kashmir's Kupwara sector.
+The success of this militant flush-out operation earned him the highest peacetime military decoration awarded for valor, courageous action or self-sacrifice away from the battlefield, the Ashok Chakra.